Bull Durham Smoking Tobacco: Bull Durham branding

-Racism in Bull Durham Tobacco Ads
+Racism in Bull Durham tobacco ads

 Bull Durham tobacco was among the most recognizable trademarks in the world circa 1900.
-These two ads include caricatures of “foolish looking or silly acting blacks to draw attention to its product”.
+Ads include caricatures of "foolish looking or silly acting blacks to draw attention to its product".

 Successful advertising campaigns

 Repetition

-The Blackwell Company advertised Bull Durham Tobacco in an uncommon fashion for advertising of the time.
+The Blackwell Company advertised Bull Durham tobacco in an uncommon fashion for advertising of the time.
 One of the company’s first huge campaigns was the implementation of ads depicting the bull in magazines, trade journals, periodicals, and huge outdoor painted signs.
 The repetition of the bull and the wide circulation of these advertisements in a single newspaper or magazine quickly made the product a household name.

 Outdoor advertising

-In addition, the Blackwell Co was among the first to implement a large-scale outdoor advertising campaign around the country.
-The company partnered with the New York Sign Company and hired skilled ad painter, Jule Gilmer Körner, or “Rueben Rink,” builder of the landmark home Korner's Folly, as head of advertising.
+In addition, the Blackwell Co. was among the first to implement a large-scale outdoor advertising campaign around the country.
+The company partnered with the New York Sign Company and hired skilled ad painter Jule Gilmer Körner, or "Rueben Rink", builder of the landmark home Korner's Folly, as head of advertising.
 These ads started in the late 1870s and consisted of giant depictions of the bull with catchy sayings or a depiction of the price.
-Rink hired 4 teams of painters to go around the states and constantly paint ads.
+Rink hired four teams of painters to go around the states and constantly paint ads.
 These signs were placed on huge billboards along major roads and rails, on the side of various buildings, and any other place that would be regularly seen.
 This was done in hopes that spreading the name of the product and the continuity of the ads would increase sales.

-Roll Your Own Campaign
+Roll Your Own campaign

-One of the most successful slogan campaigns for Bull Durham was the “Roll Your Own” campaign.
+One of the most successful slogan campaigns for Bull Durham was the "Roll Your Own" campaign.
 The campaign came at an ideal time, as product sales were low due to the competition against the emerging pre-rolled cigarette.
 These ads appeared around the time of the Great Depression and showed the low price of only a nickel per bag as well as an elegant scene with finely dressed, upper class looking people.
 This advertisement campaign originally had doubters, yet quickly these doubts were taken away when sales exploded.
 The ads made many in the middle and lower class want to go out to buy Bull Durham in order to emulate the upper class.
 The campaign was tremendously successful, using the desire for a better life to boost sales.